koich-dd/PDE-Solver/README.md

 - **Analytical Solution** : `T(x,y) = sin(pi * x) * sin(pi * y)`

-- **Simulation Concept**: It allows different coordinates and enables users to compute with different methods.
+- **Simulation Concept**: It enables users to solve PDEs with different methods.

-- **How to Execute the Code**: It accepts both cartesian coordinate and polar coordinate.
-Users can choose either.
-For the cartesian coordinate, user must input the nodes number of x and y direction.
-In the same way, user must input the nodes number of radial and angular direction for polar coordinate.
-Then, user can choose either Gauss-Seidel method or Jacobi method.
-Both methods returns the solution as a matrix. user can output the results in csv file.
+- **How to Execute the Code**: User can choose either Gauss-Seidel method or Jacobi method.
+Both methods returns the solution as a matrix. user can see the output as a heatmap.

-- **Example**:In the example, when the code executed, using the configuration file(c) to do the simulation.
-And then take Cartesian(c) as the coordinate system and assign 10 nodes in both x and y directions.
-Last, choose Gauss-Seidel(g) to solver the configuration.
-In the end of the process, user could save the consequence as a csv. file to visualize the outcome.

-In this case, the consequence shown as below.
+- **Example**: 10 nodes are assigned in both x and y directions.
+The consequence shown as below.

 |  |  |  |  |  |  |  |  |  |  |  |  |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 | 0 | 0 |0 |  0 | 0 | 0 |0 | 0 | 0 | 0| 0 |0|